alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

     * X = 14 : Roche
     * X = 15 : British Antarctic Survey

-Important note: due to the security tier, there is **no internet access from inside any of the above virtual machines**.
+Important reminder: due to the security tier, there is **no internet access from inside any of the above virtual machines**.
+(However, there are local copies of the `PyPI` and `CRAN` package repositories available inside of the Azure virtual machine.
+You can install packages you need from these copies in the usual way, for example `pip install` and `packages.install` for Python and R respectively.
+See [Section 4.5:  Installing packages](#section-45-installing-packages) for further details.)

 Additionally there is **no copy/paste functionality** from outside to inside the environment.